Geometric Distribution Calculator

 What is the geometric probability distribution

 One of the properties of geometric distribution is memorylessness.
 It means that the probability distribution of the upcoming results does not depend on how many failures you already got.
 The exponential distribution has the same property.
+Visit the exponential distribution calculator if you want to learn more about it.

 Geometric distribution examples